wirtes/kuvo_playlist_mastodon/README.md

 ## Playlist API

 The `kuvo_playlist_api.py` file creates an API on port 5000.
 It has a `/songs_by_dj` endpoint which requires a `dj` URL parameter.
 This returns every song played by that DJ in the last 12 hours in the database.
-I intend to use this API to build playlists to go along with my radio recordings.
+I use this API to build playlists to go along with my radio recordings.